 The Republican incumbent justice of the peace in the Arrowhead district, Craig Wismer, disagrees — strongly.
 So do state documents, which describe a pattern of disreputable behavior and bad judgment no one wants to see in any judge.

-A 431-page report by the state Supreme Court presents the damning findings against Woolbright from investigations in 2011 and 2012.
+report by the state Supreme Court presents the damning findings against Woolbright from investigations in 2011 and 2012.
 It should be required reading for all voters in the Arrowhead justice court district, which covers parts of Surprise, Peoria, Glendale, and the unincorporated community of Sun City.

 The findings have two major categories: Woolbright's misconduct while dealing with his now ex-wife, and his poor performance on the bench.